ezio-damico/ezio-damico/README.md

 # Ezio D'Amico

-Hey there! 👋 I'm Ezio, a Computer Engineering student with a particular interest in IoT and technology.
+Hey there! 👋 I'm Ezio, a Computer Engineering student with a particular interest in IoT.
 Welcome to my GitHub profile!

 ## About Me
 - 🏡 Based in Modena at [Collegio San Carlo](https://www.fondazionesancarlo.it/collegio/)